practicalli/tictactoe-cli/README.md

 TicTacToe game written in Clojure, running on the command line with keyboard input for each player (no AI for a computer player yet).

-This project is from the[TicTacToe game from Practicalli Clojure](https://practicalli.github.io/clojure/games/tictactoe-cli/)
+This project is from the[TicTacToe game from Practicalli Clojure](https://practicalli.github.io/clojure/games/tictactoe-cli/) (work in progress)

 ## Usage